BurdaMagazinOrg/thunder-distribution/UPDATE.md

 ## Additional not required tasks:

 ### Generic view for entity browser
-Entity browser views now support contextual parameter.
+Entity browser views now support contextual parameters.
 So we removed views.view.image_browser.yml, views.view.video_browser.yml and views.view.riddle_browser.yml and added a generic entity browser view that gets filtered based on the allowed media types of the current